KristianLyng/varnishfoo/chapter-2.rst

 indicating that the server only needs to transmit the response body if it's been updated.

-Some times it isn't trivial to know the modification time, but you might be able to uniquely identify the content anyway.
+Sometimes it isn't trivial to know the modification time, but you might be able to uniquely identify the content anyway.
 For that matter, the content might have been changed back to a previous state.
 This is where the *entity tag*, or ``ETag`` response header is useful.